 Dealing with Human Waste

-Modern life has made us all soft. the skills and procedures that were once just a part of, you know, life are now the stuff of hardcore survival lore thanks and how prosperous and advanced our civilization is.
+Modern life has made us all soft. the skills and procedures that were once just a part of, you know, life are now the stuff of survival lore thanks and how prosperous and advanced our civilization is.

 Dealing with the dirty nastiness of the very processes of life has become the stuff of nightmares, not the stuff of daily chores.